-BATAVIA, III., May 24, 2023- It is 10-days after Mother's Day.
-Children's Day 2023 is set for Sunday June 11.
+BATAVIA, Ill., May 29, 2025 - It is over two weeks since Mother's Day.
+Children's Day 2024 is set for Sunday June 8.
 It is a day that America is missing.

-John Ross, advocate for Children's Day, #KidsNeedChildrensDay, on the second Sunday in June, notes "The tragic events in Texas over the last week show that our country needs a deeper commitment to its children.
+"The tragic events of children and gun violence show that our country needs a deeper commitment to its children.
 Yes, kids need Children's Day.
 Our commitment as individuals and a community is to love our children on this special Sunday and throughout the year.
-This is a call to action."
+This is a call to action.", notes John Ross, advocate for Children's Day, #KidsNeedChildrensDay, on the second Sunday in June.